Free LinkedIn Message Template Generator

 Better: Your post on founder-led sales gave me a clearer way to think about early outbound.
 I am testing something similar and had one specific question about your first channel.
 Would it be okay to ask?

-Good personalization is not flattery.
+Good LinkedIn message personalization is not flattery.
 It is evidence.
-The recipient should be able to see what you noticed and why it connects to the message.
+The recipient should quickly see what you noticed, why it matters now, and why your message belongs in their inbox.

 Use profile details when they are relevant.
 A job title can explain why the person owns a problem.
 A recent post can explain why the topic is timely.
 A shared connection can explain trust, but it should not become the whole message.